-EDUC 6303/7303 Counseling Techniques in Higher Education
+EDUC 6303 Counseling Techniques in Higher Education

 This course provides an introduction to methods and strategies for counseling individual college students.
 It begins with the examination of major theories of counseling and psychotherapy.
+Same as EDUC 7303.

-EDUC 6304/7304 Theories of Learning
+EDUC 6304 Theories of Learning

 Introduces the various theories of human learning: behaviorist, cognitive, social, and constructivist.
 The field of learning is ever dynamic and changing and will influence course content.
+Same as EDUC 7304.

-EDUC 6305/7305 Multicultural Concepts in Education
+EDUC 6305 Multicultural Concepts in Education

 This course provides a theoretical framework for multiculturalism focusing on the divergent American cultural communities including the past, present, and future education of each.
 The attitudes, values, traditions, and customs effecting education will be examined.
+Same as EDUC 7305.

-EDUC 6306/7306 Philosophical Foundations in Education
+EDUC 6306 Philosophical Foundations in Education

 An examination of the philosophical and theoretical foundations of learning and education from the classical era to contemporary authors.
+Same as EDUC 7306.

-EDUC 6307/7307 Critical Theory in Education
+EDUC 6307 Critical Theory in Education

 This course focuses on change theory and human behavior-both individual behavior and behavior within the dynamics of educational systems.
 Concepts of oppression, praxis and hegemony can best be understood against this theoretical background.
+Same as EDUC 7307.

-EDUC 6309/7309 Legal Issues in Student Affairs
+EDUC 6309 Legal Issues in Student Affairs

 This course is designed to introduce students to the scope of administrative problems in higher education and their potential legal implications.
 The focus of this course is to assist students in understanding the legal parameters that frame institutional decision-making concerning students.
+Same as EDUC 7309.